DenchiSoft/VTubeStudio/Permissions/README.md

   * Used in the `ItemLoadRequest`.
 If you have this permission, you can provide custom PNG/JPG data that will be loaded as item in VTube Studio.
 Without that permission, you can only load items that the user has already added to VTube Studio.
 For more info, see explanation for `ItemLoadRequest`, in particular its `customDataBase64` field.
 * ...more to come!!

-The following permissions can be enabled by the user in the API config for your plugin but you can **NOT** request those permissions as they are considered too dangerous.
-If you really need those permissions, ask the user to turn them on manually.

-* `LoadCustomImagesWithoutPreview`
-  * Used in the `ItemLoadRequest`.
-Normally, if you only have the `LoadCustomImagesAsItems` permission, you can load arbitrary JPG/PNG data as item but it will first be shown to the user as a small icon on the UI and the user can then decide whether or not they want to actually load it as item.
-With this permission, you can completely skip that UI prompt and load any image data directly into the scene without any user input.

 ## Requesting permissions